achydenius/sidster/README.md

 ## Wavetable file format

-Wavetables are defined as plain text files.
+Wavetables can be defined as plain text or [YAML](http://yaml.org/) files.
 A wavetable file consists of rows that define a set of hexadecimal values that are written consecutively to SID registers with an interval of 20 milliseconds.
 The values map directly to [SID registers](http://www.waitingforfriday.com/index.php/Commodore_SID_6581_Datasheet) and are separated by two spaces.
 A single wavetable row consists of:

 * Frequency (2 bytes)
 * Voice control (1 byte)